bitzl/vscode-puppet/README.md

 - zfs
 - zpool

-### Disable Checks
+### Configure Checks

-To disable various checks, create a `~/.puppet-lint.rc` file.
+Checks are performed via `puppet-lint`.
+To enable or disable certain checks different from default create a `~/.puppet-lint.rc` file in project root.
 Add switches, one per line.
-For full list of switches run `puppet-lint --help`
+For full list of switches run `puppet-lint --help`.

+Example:
 ```
 --no-80chars-check
 --no-case_without_default-check